archethic-foundation/archethic-snap/README.md

-# ArchEthic Snap Package
+# Archethic Snap Package

-Welcome to the ArchEthic Node snap package!
-This tool enables you to install and run an ArchEthic node very easily.
-ArchEthic is a next generation of blockchain focused on rapid scalability and easy accessibility.
+Welcome to the Archethic Node snap package!
+This tool enables you to install and run an Archethic node very easily.
+Archethic is a next generation of blockchain focused on rapid scalability and easy accessibility.

-## ArchEthic features:
+## Archethic features:

 ✅ Fast transaction processing (> 1M tps)